shirlevi12/python-exe/README.md

 ## Available Services and Features:
--  Route 53
+-  **Route53**
-    Create Hosted Zone – Create a new hosted zone in Route 53.
+   - Create Hosted Zone – Create a new hosted zone in Route 53.
-    Create DNS Records – Create DNS records within your hosted zone.
+   - Create DNS Records – Create DNS records within your hosted zone.
-    Edit DNS Records – Modify existing DNS records created via the cli.
+   - Edit DNS Records – Modify existing DNS records created via the cli.
-    Delete DNS Records – Delete DNS records from your hosted zone created via the cli.
+   - Delete DNS Records – Delete DNS records from your hosted zone created via the cli.

-- S3
+- **S3**
-     Create Public/Private Bucket – Specify whether to create a public or private bucket.
+   -  Create Public/Private Bucket – Specify whether to create a public or private bucket.
-     Upload File to Bucket – Upload a file to a bucket you created via the cli.
+   -  Upload File to Bucket – Upload a file to a bucket you created via the cli.
-     List Buckets – Display a list of all S3 buckets created via the CLI.
+   -  List Buckets – Display a list of all S3 buckets created via the CLI.

-- EC2
+- **EC2**
-     Create EC2 Instance – Create an EC2 instance with either Ubuntu or Amazon Linux OS with t3.nano or t4g.nano instance type.
+   -  Create EC2 Instance – Create an EC2 instance with either Ubuntu or Amazon Linux OS with t3.nano or t4g.nano instance type.
-     Start and Stop EC2 Instances – Start or stop EC2 instances created via the CLI.
+   - Start and Stop EC2 Instances – Start or stop EC2 instances created via the CLI.
-     List EC2 Instances – Display a list of all EC2 instances created via the CLI.
+   - List EC2 Instances – Display a list of all EC2 instances created via the CLI.

 ## Credits
-The tool was developed by Shir Levian.
+This tool was developed by Shir Levian.

 ## DocumentationLinks:
 - [Route 53 - Boto3 Documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/route53.html)